lakshyarao22/alexa/Build-Options.md

 If using the Sensory wake word detector, version [5.0.0-beta.10.2](https://github.com/Sensory/alexa-rpi) or later is required.

-This is an example `cmake` command to build with Sensory:
+This is an example CMake command to build with Sensory:

 ```
 cmake <absolute-path-to-source> -DSENSORY_KEY_WORD_DETECTOR=ON -DSENSORY_KEY_WORD_DETECTOR_LIB_PATH=<absolute-path>/alexa-rpi/lib/libsnsr.a -DSENSORY_KEY_WORD_DETECTOR_INCLUDE_DIR=<absolute-path>/alexa-rpi/include